This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Major Characteristics of Microorganisms”.

 c) sediment at the bottom

 Explanation: On solid media, microbes grow as colonies – distinct, compact masses of cells that are macroscopically visible.
-When microbes grow in a liquid media, the media becomes turbid and growth may either occur only as sediment at the bottom or only as a thin film or pellicle at the top.
+When microbes grow in liquid media, the media becomes turbid and growth may either occur only as sediment at the bottom or only as a thin film or pellicle at the top.

 5. Which among the following are produced by microorganisms?